 MOTT: Exactly.
 Fiction was always a place where I wanted to work in the most.

 MOTT: Yeah, definitely.
-I think that when I was working on the project I began to kind of understand exactly how complicated a topic it really would be for people.
-For instance, take me, personally - my mother passed when I was 22 years old, I'm 35 years old now.
-So my mother returned somehow and showed up, she would come back looking for that 22-year-old boy that she left behind and she would find a 35-year-old man in his place, who has different opinions, who's involved in a very different life in that point forward.
+I think that when I was working on the project, I began to kind of understand exactly how complicated a topic it really would be for people.
+For instance, take me, personally - my mother passed when I was 22 years old.
+I'm 35 years old now.
+So if my mother returned somehow and showed up, she would come back looking for that 22-year-old boy that she left behind, and she would find a 35-year-old man in his place, who has different opinions, who has evolved in a very different life, in that point forward.

 So I wanted to really play on that dynamic of how this really would play out.
-Once you got past the hugging and the crying and that wonderful moment of being back with the person, what happens when days turn to weeks turn to months and time marches forward?
-How does that dynamic play out at that time?
-During the writing process I didn't want it to be a sad book, I didn't want it to be a book about death, I wanted it to be a book about life.
+Once you got past the hugging and the crying and that wonderful moment of being back with the person, what happens when days turn to weeks turn to months, and time marches forward?
+And how does that dynamic play out at that time?
+During the writing process, I didn't want it to be a sad book; I didn't want it to be a book about death.
+I wanted it to be a book about life.

 MARTIN: If you're just joining us, we're speaking with Jason Mott.
 He is the author of "The Returned."
 It's his debut novel, but the book has just been made into a television show - "Resurrection," which premieres this Sunday on ABC.
 You know, at first, sure, a lot of people are happy to see these people, but everybody isn't.
 And then people start getting, you know, wiggy and hostile about these people.
-Even -these are people who are very well loved.
-And then this kind of schism arises between the returned - in the book they become - called the true living 'cause they decide they're really the living ones - but these are the people, like, what are they?
+Even - these are people who are very well-loved.
+And then this kind of schism arises between the returned - in the book they become - called the true living 'cause they decide they're really the living ones, but these other people, like, what are they?
 I just was - I was interested in what informed your thoughts about that?

 MOTT: I mostly just tried to keep it as realistic as possible.
-The idea being that if this event actually occurred, if it was something that happened tomorrow - you would have people who were readily accepting of this miracle of event that happened, they would take back their life loved ones, reintegrate them into their lives and march forward.
+The idea being that if this event actually occurred, if it was something that happened tomorrow, you would have people who were readily accepting of this miracle of event that happened.
+They would take back their loved ones, reintegrate them into their lives and march forward.
 Then you would have others who would not be able to get past the fact that the dead don't come back, that's just a fact of life.
-So there would be people who rejected the returned individuals and who were very fearful of them because they were not natural.
-And at the end of the day, they are not natural, you know, they're - people don't come back except in this one moment.
-So how do you respond to that.
+So there would be people who rejected the returned individuals, and who were very fearful of them because they were not natural.
+And at the end of the day, they are not natural, you know.
+They're - people don't come back except in this one moment.
+So how do you respond to that?

 MARTIN: But how - what are people saying to you about it?
 And have you noticed any common themes?

 MOTT: Well, I think that - the way I like to kind of talk about that question is kind of explaining how the characters came into being and how - the people in my life right now.
-When my mother passed, like I mentioned, she passed 2001 and my father passed in 2010 - 2007 actually, sorry.
+When my mother passed - like I mentioned, she passed 2001.
+And my father passed in 2010 - 2007, actually, sorry.
 And so after their passing, like all children, you want parents.
 And a couple of my friends, their parents kind of had this kind of adopting process where they kind of brought me into their family and really made me feel like they were my parents.
-And they happen to be white, which has no impact on their love that they share or anything of that matter.
+And they happen to be white, which has no impact on their love that they share, or anything of that manner.